-- You spend quality time with your dog.
+- You get to spend quality time with your dog.

 - You can check your dog’s body for lumps.

 - The massaging effect of grooming can help to promote healthy circulation.

 As part of your dog’s grooming routine, you’ll need to grind his nails to keep them from becoming too long.
 That’s especially important for older dogs who are not getting a lot of exercise that would ordinarily wear down the nails.
 Using a grinder can be easier on older dogs as many times they will get spooked less.